 There is a suite of infection prevention and control policies and guidelines available electronically to support practice.
 This includes an antimicrobial stewardship programme with responsibilities clearly defined.
-The infection prevention and control coordinator will be responsible for surveillance of infections and to determine infection control activities, resources and education needs within the facility.
+The infection prevention and control coordinator (clinical manager) will be responsible for surveillance of infections and to determine infection control activities, resources and education needs within the facility.
 Orientation and training programmes include infection prevention and control.
-The infection prevention and control coordinator will be responsible for surveillance of infections.

 There are documented processes for the management of waste and hazardous substances in place with spaces to store chemicals safely throughout the facility.
-Documented policies and procedures for cleaning and laundry services are in place with the managers interviewed confirming application and ongoing monitoring systems in place to evaluate the effectiveness of these services.
+Documented policies and procedures for cleaning and laundry services are in place and ongoing monitoring systems in place to evaluate the effectiveness of these services.